christianheine/prosemirror-svelte/README.md

 If you are in need of rich-text editing, I strongly recommend to implement you custom schema.
 You may also use the schema provided by prosemirror-basic-schema, of course.
 In case you are just getting started with Prosemirror and want to see a working implementation, have a look at the [examples](examples).

+Note: Before the release of version 1.0, the API (especially of the helpers) will be undergoing changes.
+The same applies to this documentation.

 ## Installation

 ```bash